Grassroots labor group takes on Amazon in NYC union fight

 AP Business Writer

-NEW YORK (AP) — An independent group formed by former and current Amazon workers is trying to organize a company warehouse in New York City, a David and Goliath scenario that could lead to the retail giant’s first unionized facility in the U.S.
+NEW YORK (AP) — Vote counting has begun in a union election, in which an independent group formed by former and current Amazon workers is trying to organize a company warehouse in New York City, a David and Goliath scenario that could lead to the retail giant’s first unionized facility in the U.S.

-Workers at an Amazon fulfillment center in Staten Island will determine whether or not they want to form a union, with the vote count expected to begin as soon as Thursday.
+Workers at an Amazon fulfillment center in Staten Island will determine whether or not they want to form a union.
+The vote count began Thursday afternoon.
+It is unclear when the results will be revealed.
+Counting could potentially carry into Friday.

-The count for a separate worker organizing effort is also expected to begin as soon as Thursday in Alabama, where the Retail, Wholesale and Department Store Union faces a tough challenge in a re-do election to unionize Amazon workers in the city of Bessemer.
+The count for a separate worker organizing effort began simultaneously Thursday in Alabama, where the Retail, Wholesale and Department Store Union faces a tough challenge in a re-do election to unionize Amazon workers in the city of Bessemer.
 The union said that election had a turnout rate of about 39%, with only 2,375 of the nearly 6,100 eligible workers voting through mail-in ballots.
 Amazon provides the list of eligible workers to the National Labor Relations Board, which oversees the process.

 In New York, the nascent Amazon Labor Union has led the charge in a fierce labor fight, where the nation’s second-largest private employer has made every effort to fend off labor organizers and Chris Smalls, a fired Amazon employee who now leads the fledging group.
 Smalls was hopeful of victory, but said Thursday that any celebrations would have to wait.